-РНОТОGRAPHY José Hevia
+José Hevia

 Emerging Architect Special Mention of the European Prize of Contemporary Architecture -Mies van der Rohe Award 2011.
-Architectural Award of the Counties of Girona 2012.
+COAC Girona Architecture Award 2012.

 In Girona, the river and the old Via Augusta structure the palimpsest that contains twenty centuries of life in the old city.